Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

    	- In this case, the nightly Static Pressure Test gives an abnormally high reading that should be followed up.

 - Recently the Static Pressure Test gave excessive readings several nights in a row.
-This led to discovery that an outside faucet had not been closed tifgtly.
+This led to discovery that an outside faucet had not been closed tightly.
 There was no visible flow, just an occasional drip.

+- It turns out that the PIR motion detectors are unnecessary at our house, because we have no continous flows close to 10 minutes.
+Appliances don't draw water more than a few minutes at a time, and there are no long showerers.

 - This system provides and added way to detect impending problems like the leaking toilet seal described above.
 The graphic dispaly of psi over time adds a new dimension.